cpjobling/eg-247-textbook/fourier_transform/4/worksheet15.md

 ## Frequency Selective Filters

-An ideal frequency-selective filter is a system that let's the frequency components of a signal through undistorted while frequency components at other components are completely cut off.
+An ideal frequency-selective filter is a system that let's the frequency components of a signal through undistorted while frequency components at other frequencies are completely cut off.

 +++ {"slideshow": {"slide_type": "subslide"}}